 See the website https://www.ugent.be/en/facilities for more details on the living costs.

-Students coming to study in the IMBRSea at UPMC are proposed to be hosted in the hosting facilities of the three marine stations and on the IRD center located in Bondy for courses proposed in the main campus of Paris.
-Prices for rooms and meals are regularly updated and available on line:
+Students coming to study in the IMBRSea at SU are proposed to be hosted in the hosting facilities of the three marine stations.
+Prices for rooms and meals are regularly updated and available online:

-Although there are some university residences available, most students rent apartments or houses in town or on the beach (Praia de Faro).
+Although there are some university residences available (rooms are double; kitchen, bathroom and other common areas are shared; 130,95 euros/month), most students rent apartments or houses in town or on the beach (Praia de Faro).
 Information on rentals is available at the International Relations and Mobility Office (GRIM – Gabinete de Relações Internacionais e Mobilidade), at the Student Association or can be found posted in supermarkets and shops located near the university and also in the faculty (FCT, Building 7).

-For temporary accommodation, there is the youth hostel (firstname.lastname@example.org) and reasonably priced and well located hotels, such as Aeromar: http://www.aeromar.net/en , Alnacir : www.alnacir.netfirms.com/, Best Western Dom Bernardo: www.bestwesterndombernardo.com/ and hostels for 10 euros per night.
-To stay in the university residences from September 1 on, students should contact the Mobility office: Marleni (firstname.lastname@example.org) and/or Mercês (email@example.com).
+For temporary accommodation, there is the youth hostel (firstname.lastname@example.org) and reasonably priced and well located hotels, such as Aeromar, Alnacir, Best Western Dom Bernardo and hostels for 10 euros per night.
+To stay in the university residences from September 1 on, students should contact the Mobility office: email@example.com.

-Full information about housing and accommodation services offered by the University of Oviedo is disclosed in http://www.uniovi.es/vida/alojamiento.
+Full information about housing and accommodation services offered by the University of Oviedo is disclosed in the website.
 Also, the Office for International Relations provides guidance to the students requesting accommodation.

 A rented flat is one of the most common options for students.
 Opportunities for apartments and room sharing can be found in the Student Accommodation Information Center (CIVE) platform.
 The average cost per month is between 100 and 200€/month in shared flats, depending on the location, and can be 300-400€ for independent single studios or small flats.
 There are available online lists that compile a series of flats that can be directly rented by the foreign students of the University of Oviedo.
 Each entry briefly lists the essential characteristics of the offer (location, admission requirements, price per room or the whole flat, contact phone).
 Flat offers are organized by location located in three different zones of Oviedo: city center, El Cristo - where the Faculty of Biology is located, El Milán.